 Learn about the issues our community cares about and join us in taking action to protect health care as a human right.

 We are committed to building an equitable and just city, state, country and world that recognizes that being in good health is key to people and communities reaching and sustaining their greatest potential.
-We strive to create systems and policies that acknowledge the inherent dignity of each person by affirming and working towards equity regardless of identity or background.
+We strive to create systems and policies that acknowledge the inherent dignity of each person by affirming and working toward equity regardless of identity or background.
 Our advocacy focuses on three key areas: health equity, social justice and civic engagement.

 Building a sustainable health system that provides access to all.